 For almost 20 years, Botox® has been a go-to in cosmetic circles to combat the appearance of wrinkles around your eyes and on your forehead.
 If you go back another dozen years, however, you’d find that Botox was initially introduced to treat eye muscle disorders.
 At KLM Eye MDs, the team administers Botox for both cosmetic and medical reasons.
-To learn more about both applications of Botox, call their Brooklyn, New York office or book an appointment online today.
+To learn more about both applications of Botox, call their Midwood of Brooklyn, New York office or book an appointment online today.

 Botox contains botulinum toxin type A, which temporarily paralyzes the muscles around your eyes and forehead.
 The doctor injects Botox directly into the muscles that require treatment, and it acts locally to prevent the muscle from contracting.
 The effects of Botox last several months and can lessen wrinkles around your eyes and forehead.